simon-ritchie/apysc/docs_src/source/int_and_number.md

 **[Parameters]**

 - value: int or float or Int or Number
   - Initial floating point number value.
-If int or Int value is specified, that value will be cast to float.
+This class casts it to float if you specify int or Int value.

 **[Notes]**

-Float class is the alias of the Number, and it behaves the same as the Number class.
+The `Float` class is the alias of the Number, and it behaves the same as the Number class.

 **[References]**